sppfly/15799-s25-project1/reflection.md

 The problem is that I do not know what rules should I add, QUESTION: how to know?

+I asked the mailing list of Apache Calcite, it turned out the choice of rules is like art instead of science, so basically I need to be famililar with the queries.

+As a result I'll just add the rules of textbooks, like no cartisien product, push filter and projection down, etc.

 5. Experiment with the rules.
 I'm going to ask ChatGPT what rules should I add, according from the sql